 Where does Bright Horizons store personally identifiable information?

-- Electronic Information: Although some information may remain on electronic storage data systems in the country where originally provided, the electronic personal information we collect will also be stored and processed on electronic information systems in the United States.
+- Electronic Information: Although some information may remain on electronic storage data systems in the country where originally provided, the electronic personal information we collect may also be stored and accessed on electronic information systems in the United States.
 As a result, United States governments, courts, law enforcement or regulatory agencies may be able to obtain disclosure of your information through applicable laws.
 Bright Horizons transfers personal information to the United States in compliance with all laws of the originating country, including the European Union's Data Protection Directive.